globus-gladier/gladier-client-template/README.md

 ## First run on a Gladier Client

-Our first example can be found at `simple_clients/example_client_process.py`.
-It creates a single step flow that executes a python function remotely.
+Our first example, **Process** (`simple_clients/example_client_process.py`) defines a single step flow that executes a Python function at a specified remote location.

    ./simple_clients/example_client_process.py

-In order to execute a remote function (the equivalent of a `lambda`) we use the funcX service to register, retrieve and execute functions.
-The service requires that a small instance client is deployed at the "processing" machine.
-We have a client running at one of our example machines.
+In order to execute a remote function (the equivalent of a `lambda`) we use the funcX service to register, retrieve, and execute functions.
+The service requires that a small instance client be deployed at the "processing" machine.
+We have a client running on one of our example machines.
 The location of this client is defined by:

     'funcx_endpoint_compute': '4b116d3c-1703-4f8f-9f6f-39921e5864df'

-> **Funcx Client** is installed at each of the processing machines and gives the flow the ability to `send` functions to be executed.
-Note that the remote machine is not necessary remote (or in other words, it can be the same machine executing the flow).
-Different parts of the flow can be executed on different machines by changing the `funcx_endpoint_compute` value for each tool.
-This will be explored on a further section.
+> Running the **Funcx Client** on a computer gives a flow the ability to `send` functions to be executed on that computer.
+(This computer may be a remote cluster of cloud, or alternatively the computer on which the flow client executes: funcX runs the same in each case.)
+As we explore later, different parts of the flow can be executed on different computers by providing different `funcx_endpoint_compute` value for each part.

-On our example, the function definition is define inside `tools/simple_funcx_tool.by` and imported into the client as `SimpleTool`.
-Gladier automatically checks for updates on the function definition and register or re-register(in the case of changes in the local function definition) it with the funcx service.
+The **Process** flow runs the function defined by `tools/simple_funcx_tool.py` and imported into the client as `SimpleTool`.
+Gladier automatically checks for updates on the function definition and registers or re-registers (if the local function definition has changed) with the funcx service.
 The UUID of this function is automatically populated in the flow definition.

-Before the execution the `input` variables need to be defined and contain **all** information necessary for the flow.
-In our case, that includes the inputs for the remote python function (`name` and `wfile`) and also the location of the processing resource `funcx_endpoint_compute`.
+Before the execution the `input` variables need to be defined to contain **all** information necessary for the flow.
+In our case, that information includes two input parameters expected by `SimpleTool` (`name` and `wfile`) and the location of the computer where the function is to execute, `funcx_endpoint_compute`.

     flow_input = {
         'input': {